Hope Tala

 Londoner Hope has been dubbed ‘The uber-cool romantic poet with a twist in her pen’.
 Her songcraft is strong, with clever wordplay reminiscent of your favourite hip hop lyricists, sung with soft vocals or flow-switched-up in spoken word.
 She laces her stories over lilting, sunny, bossa nova beats teamed with flecks of R&B, neo-soul, and indie pop, blurring the lines of any given genre.

-The multi-hyphenate creative counts collaborations with pop production royalty among her recent works, with Paul Epworth (Adele, Florence and the Machine, Rihanna) on ‘Mad’, and Greg Kurstin (Halsey, Pink, Sia) and Mozella (Kelly Clarkson, Madonna, Miley Cyrus) on ‘Tiptoeing’ – the latter being chosen by Clara Amfo as BBC Radio 1’s ‘Hottest Record in the World’.
+The multi-hyphenate creative counts collaborations with pop production royalty among her works, with Paul Epworth (Adele, Florence and the Machine, Rihanna) on ‘Mad’, and Greg Kurstin (Halsey, Pink, Sia) and Mozella (Kelly Clarkson, Madonna, Miley Cyrus) on ‘Tiptoeing’ – the latter being chosen as Clara Amfo as BBC Radio 1’s ‘Hottest Record in the World’.

 Hope says: